Growing Blueberries in Containers

 best soil for blueberries

 Good news!
-It's easy to grow blueberry bushes in containers on your deck or patio.
-That's a boon for small-space gardeners -- and it's fun to have the berries to pick at the outdoor breakfast table even when you have a blueberry hedge elsewhere in your yard.
-Blueberries are at the top of the health-boosting hit parade and they're popular with all ages.
-And species!
+It's easy to grow blueberry bushes in containers on your deck or patio, making it a boon for small-space gardeners.
+To ensure success, use potting soil for blueberries by mixing in shredded pine bark and incorporating peat moss for optimal acidity.
+It's fun to have the berries to pick at the outdoor breakfast table, even if you have a blueberry hedge elsewhere in your yard.
+Blueberries are at the top of the health-boosting hit parade and they're popular with all ages—and species!
 Your dog may "pick" the ripe berries if you don't watch out.

 beautiful wild blueberry closeup